Modern open-plan business office

 The key is matching your register to the relationship.
 With someone you've worked closely with for a year, "Hey Sam, can we push our sync to Thursday?" is completely appropriate.
 With a client contact you've exchanged five emails with total, "Hi Sam, would Thursday work for our call instead?" signals more care.

 Pay particular attention to humor and sarcasm.
 In writing, both are easy to misread.
 A joke that's obviously playful in person can look passive-aggressive or unprofessional in email.
-When in doubt, leave it out.
+When in doubt, leave it out — especially with people you don't know well or in any message where the subject matter is even slightly sensitive.

 Contractions are generally fine in professional emails — "I'll" instead of "I will," "we're" instead of "we are."
 Avoiding contractions entirely can make your writing sound stiff and robotic.
 But contractions in subject lines ("Don't miss this") can feel marketing-like and casual, so keep those more formal.